The Carnegie Mellon Doctoral Program in History is small by design, enabling an exceptional level of individual attention from faculty.

 The curriculum itself is designed to foster a broad base of historical expertise, with thematic courses offered in Race, Nation, and Empire; Environment and Technology; Social and Revolutionary Movements; Labor and Work.
 These areas, which cut across national and temporal boundaries, form a common basis for graduate courses.
 Students also take intensive seminars on research and historical methods, which include funded archival research trips, in the first two years.
 Because the program is small, we also build in four electives to ensure students have a chance to take courses more tailored to their specific interests.

+Although our curriculum is based in part on these thematic courses, students specialize in a national or regional field.
 In addition to strong national/regional training, our program aims to provide students with broad exposure to transnational and comparative issues.
-Almost all our students serve as teaching assistants in a large Global Histories course.
+Many of our students serve as teaching assistants in a large Global Histories course.